+The directors believe that the company has adequate financial resources to continue in operation for the foreseeable future and accordingly the audited annual financial statements have been prepared on a going concern basis.
+The directors have satisfied themselves that the company is in a sound financial position and that it has access to sufficient borrowing facilities to meet its foreseeable cash requirements.
 The directors are not aware of any new material changes that may adversely impact the company.
 The directors are also not aware of any material non-compliance with statutory or regulatory requirements or of any pending changes to legislation which may affect the company.

-7. Auditor
+7. Auditors

-Rebus Financial Solutions Inc. was appointed in office as auditor for the company for 2022.
+Rebus Financial Solutions Inc. continued in office as auditors for the company for 2023.